History of Mexico: Mexican-American War (1846–1848)

-End of Santa Anna's rule

-Despite Santa Anna's role in the catastrophe of the Mexican–American War, he returned to power again.
+Despite Santa Anna's role in the Mexican–American War catastrophe, he returned to power again.
 When the U.S. ambitioned an easier railroad route to California south of the Gila River, Santa Anna sold the Gadsden Strip to the US for $10 million in the Gadsden Purchase in 1853.
 This loss of more territory provoked outrage among Mexicans, but Santa Anna claimed that he needed money to rebuild the army from the war.
 In the end, he kept or squandered most of it.
 Liberals finally coalesced and successfully rebelled against his regime, promulgating the Plan of Ayutla in 1854 and forcing Santa Anna into exile.
-Liberals came to power and began enacting reforms that they had long envisioned.
+Liberals came to power and began enacting reforms they had long envisioned.

 Struggle between liberals and conservatives, 1855–1876

 Liberals ousted conservative Santa Anna in the Plan of Ayutla and sought to implement liberal reforms in a series of separate laws, then in a new constitution, which incorporated them.
-Mexico experienced civil war and a foreign intervention that established a monarchy with the support of Mexican conservatives.
-The fall of the empire of Maximilian of Mexico and his execution in 1867 ushered in a period of relative peace, but economic stagnation during the Restored Republic.
-In general, the history writing on this era has characterized the liberals as forging a new, modern nation and conservatives as reactionary opponents of that vision.
-Starting in the late twentieth century, historians are writing more nuanced analyses of both liberals and conservatives.
+Mexico experienced civil war and foreign intervention that established a monarchy with the support of Mexican conservatives.
+The fall of the empire of Maximilian of Mexico and his execution in 1867 ushered in a period of relative peace but economic stagnation during the Restored Republic.

-Notable liberal politicians in the 1850s and 1860s include Benito Juárez, Juan Álvarez, Ignacio Comonfort, Miguel Lerdo de Tejada, Sebastián Lerdo de Tejada, Melchor Ocampo, José María Iglesias, Santiago Vidaurri, Manuel Doblado, and Santos Degollado.
-Prominent conservatives of the era were generals Félix Zuloaga, Miguel Miramón, Leonardo Márquez, Tomás Mejía, José Mariano Salas, as well as Juan N. Almonte, son of independence leader José María Morelos.

-Plan of Ayutla

 La Reforma began with the final overthrow of Santa Anna in the Plan of Ayutla in 1855.
-Moderate Liberal Ignacio Comonfort became president.
+Moderate Liberal Ignacio Comonfort became President.
 The Moderados tried to find a middle ground between the nation's liberals and conservatives.
 There is less consensus about the ending point of the Reforma.

-Common dates are 1861, after the liberal victory in the Reform War; 1867, after the republican victory over the French intervention in Mexico; and 1876 when Porfirio Díaz overthrew president Sebastián Lerdo de Tejada.
+Common dates are 1861, after the liberal victory in the Reform War; 1867, after the republican victory over the French intervention in Mexico; and 1876 when Porfirio Díaz overthrew President Sebastián Lerdo de Tejada.
 Liberalism dominated Mexico as an intellectual force into the 20th century.
-Liberals championed reform and supported republicanism, capitalism, and individualism; they fought to reduce the Church's roles in education, land ownership and politics.
+Liberals championed reform and supported republicanism, capitalism, and individualism; they fought to reduce the Church's roles in education, land ownership, and politics.
 Also importantly, liberals sought to end the special status of indigenous communities by ending their corporate ownership of land.